ewp4x/pdsnd_github/README.md

 Git & GitHub Udacity Project

 ### Description
-Describe what your project is about and what it does
+This project is a Python script that analyzes bikeshare data in a .csv format.

 ### Files used
 washington.csv